GreenSaladLeaf/Bike-Share/README.md

 An interactive dashboard can be found [here](https://public.tableau.com/app/profile/rae.siow/viz/bike_share_17343442737480/Dashboard2)

-A comprehensive report can be found [here](https://github.com/GreenSaladLeaf/bike_share/tree/main)

-The SQL queries to clean, organise and prepare data for the dashboard can be found here
+A comprehensive report with detailed SQL queries to clean, organise and prepare data for the dashboard can be found [here](https://github.com/GreenSaladLeaf/bike_share/tree/main)

 # Data Structure & Initial Checks
 The dataset is structured as a series of trip-level records, with each record representing a single bike trip.
 The columns across all 12 CSV files are consistent and include: